Plant Life Cycle Worksheets for Kids

 Ever wondered what was inside a plant cell?
 Take a look at this Plant Cell Coloring Worksheet.

-Recommended Plant Life Cycle Books
+Recommended Plant Life Cycle for Kids Books

 To extend this activity, plant beans in your own backyard and see if you can recognize the different life stages of the plant.
 How they go from seeds, germination, seedling and then forming flowers and producing beans.

 Then you can open up the beans to find more seeds, hence the circle of a bean plant.

 Kids love watching their plants grow from seeds, read your favorite plant books and take for a visit to your local garden center.
 Don’t miss this opportunity to teach them outdoors.

 Watch your own plant life cycle by growing your own plants with your kids.
 Create a terrarium or fairy garden to get even more creative.